 Goats are herd animals, they need the social interaction and safe feeling that being with their own kind provides.

-Although a goat should ideally be kept with one of their own kind, a safe companion animal type like sheep, a miniature donkey, or a miniature horse are an acceptable alternative to more goats on either a temporary or permanent basis.
+Although a goat should ideally be kept with one of their own kind, a safe companion animal type like sheep, a miniature donkey, or a miniature horse is an acceptable alternative to more goats on either a temporary or permanent basis.

-A full size horse can be a fun companion for goats (as you will hilariously see in the video below) but that can depend exclusively on the temperament and size of both the goat and the horse.
+A full-size horse can be a fun companion for goats (as you will hilariously see in the video below) but that can depend exclusively on the temperament and size of both the goat and the horse.

 Some horses, especially those that are not exposed to goats from a young age, do fine with a goat herd milling about.
 But, others become annoyed or startled by the goats running about and under them and can kick the goats or pick them up in their strong mouths and fling them.